Quick tips on how to develop on the Rover and where to look for any info on its hacks and mods.

 We live in strange times when more and more products become black-box solutions with no way to fix or hack.
 Imagine what phones looked like a decade ago and what they look like now.
 Remember the times when you could hard reset your phone just by taking its battery out?
 It’s gone for good or bad.

-The top of the Rover is designed especially to be used as mounting plate.
+The top of the Rover is designed especially to be used as a mounting plate.
 You’ll add any of your devices there for easy access, unobstructed view and up to 5 kg of load.

 By showing these 3 ways to implement any of your ideas, we hope to keep you less afraid of tinkering and more eager to customize the Rover for your own needs.
 As we know, every single idea comes with slightly different approach needed, so we won’t answer all the issues here – it’s your job now to find the easiest and most elegant way to build your stuff.